FOODS TO SKIP WHEN YOU HAVE PCOS:

-If PCOS becomes chronic, it leads to several other disorders like diabetes, endometrial cancer, heart disorders and stroke.
+If PCOS becomes chronic, it leads to several other disorders like diabetes, endometrial cancer, heart disorders, and stroke.

 Several medication systems are employed for the treatment PCOS.
-But first treatment begins at home, if we make some changes in our daily lifestyle and diet.
+But first treatment begins at home if we make some changes in our daily lifestyle and diet.
 There are some FOODS TO SKIP WHEN YOU HAVE PCOS.

 - High glycemic index food

-Foods with high glycemic index are tasty to eat.
+Foods with a high glycemic index are tasty to eat.
 It is very difficult to stay away from these.
 It is difficult to resist food items like cakes, muffins, mashed potatoes, white rice, biscuits, pasta, flavored yogurt, icecreams, and dry fruits etc. as well as drinks like soda, packaged fruit juices, and packaged soups.
-These items have high glycemic index.
+These items have a high glycemic index.
 In PCOS condition, there is already elevation in insulin level.
 The intake of high glycemic foods raises the blood sugar level immediately and to control that a heavy amount of insulin is released by the pancreas which can worsen the PCOS condition.

 - Dairy products:

 Milk is an essential part of the diet and other dairy products like yogurt, cheese, butter, buttermilk provide us various vitamins and nutrients.
 But dairy products can also make the PCOS worse.
 As we know the dairy products are very much beneficial for male hormone testosterone.
 Milk can raise the level of testosterone in the body which is good for males but bad for females suffering from PCOS.
-An increase in male hormone in PCOS disrupts the menstrual cycle.
+An increase in the male hormone in PCOS disrupts the menstrual cycle.

 - Soy Products: